-

 Avoid travel on these forms of transport.

-Pickpocketing and bag snatching are common.
-Be careful in crowded shopping malls and other public places.
+Pickpocketing and bag snatching are common, including in Manila.
+Be careful in crowded shopping malls, bars and nightclubs, and other public places.

 Scams, including those involving property ownership, business ventures, credit cards and ATMs, are common.
 You should seek legal advice before committing to any major financial decision.

 Online relationship and friendship scams are common.
-Australian victims of these scams may be blackmailed, or find themselves facing legal action.
+In the past, victims, which have included Australians, have been blackmailed or found themselves facing legal action.

 Learn more about internet friendship, dating and marriage scams on ScamWatch.